 Are dogs allowed at Silver Falls State Park?

 Yes.
 Silver Falls State Park is a dog friendly location.
-Dogs are permitted on most park trails, including the Upper North Falls Trail.
+Dogs are permitted on many park trails, including the Upper North Falls Trail.

 The park includes pet-friendly cabins and lodges.
 The South Falls Day-use area also has a leash-free area for dogs.